Privacy Statement - Young People

 Christian Action will only hold records while we provide you with a service and a set time after this.
-We have a document retention policy with a schedule which sets out how long we keep different types of information.
-This is based on National Housing Federation guidance, legal requirements and best practice.
+We have a document retention policy with a schedule that sets out how long we keep different types of information.
+This is based on the National Housing Federation guidance, legal requirements and best practice.

 Please contact us if you would like any more information.

 When you visit our website or register to the tenant portal, we collect standard internet log information for statistical purposes such as cookies to see how many people have visited the site and which pages they have visited, which are anonymised.

 As a data subject, you have a number of rights.
 You can:

 - access and obtain a copy of your data on request;

 - ask to change incorrect or incomplete data;

 - ask us to delete or stop processing your data, for example where the data is no longer necessary for the purposes of processing;

 - object to the processing of your data where we are relying on legitimate interests as the legal ground for processing;